 Ben and I are thinking about vacationing somewhere fun between Christmas and New Years this year.
 Actually I should say “vacation” because taking a trip with small children is just watching them in a different place, but still.
 Change of scenery!
 No cooking and cleaning!
 Get me outta here!

 That said, our first pick was Vail, CO because nothing says rest and relaxation like driving through the rockies during a winter snow storm in a minivan.
 Oh my gosh I am turning into such a crochety old woman.
 HA!
-Seriously though, we went to Vail for the first time back in 2016 when it was just Ben, Lincoln, and me (so weird to think back to when we only had one child – seems like someone else’s life!) and fell in LOVE.
+Seriously though, we went to Vail for the first time back in 2016 when it was just Ben, Lincoln, and me and fell in LOVE.
 Such a magical place – feels like a little German village.

 Anyway, do you know how much hotel rooms, condos, heck – subbasement rentals cost in Vail between Christmas and New Years?
 Let’s just say it’s OUT OF BUDGET.
 I mean, of course Vail is very chichi and that week is prime skiing time, but sometimes you pray you’ll get lucky.
 Guess I should plan a trip to Vegas for that!

 I actually did hit the jackpot last week when I decided to give my uber popular Maple Cinnamon Oatmeal Breakfast Bars a fall spin and ended up with Maple Pumpkin Oatmeal Breakfast Bars.
 Here’s what you need to know about these soft and dense oatmeal bars that make the perfect breakfast or snack: they’re healthy, easy to make, and taste like sweet, spiced pumpkin cake.
 We ate an entire pan in 24 hours.
 SO INTO IT!